Hofstadter butterflies and metal/insulator transitions for moir\'e heterostructures: A two-dimensional example

 \section{A two-dimensional example}

 We now consider the case of $2D$ twisted lattice structures.
 For simplicity, we shall consider two square lattices with moir\'e lengths $L_1,L_2 >0$, as discussed for example in \cite{KV19}.
+Figure \ref{fig:square} shows an example of such a moir\'e pattern.
 The kinetic energy is described by a discrete Laplacian on each of the lattices in terms of

-such that $D_{\operatorname{kin}} \psi_n =- \operatorname{diag}(\Delta_{\ZZ^2},\Delta_{\ZZ^2}) \psi_n$ is the discrete Laplacian of the individual lattices without any additional interaction.
+such that $(D_{\operatorname{kin}} \psi)_n =- (\operatorname{diag}(\Delta_{\ZZ^2},\Delta_{\ZZ^2}) \psi)_n$ is the discrete Laplacian of the individual lattices without any additional interaction.
 The interaction is then modeled by a tunneling potential with coupling strength $w >0,$ where we assume that $U$ is a real-valued smooth $1$-periodic function in both components.
 This defines a Hamiltonian $H : \ell^2(\ZZ^2;\CC^4) \to \ell^2(\ZZ^2; \CC^4)$

 We then introduce then conjugating by $P$ yields, after swapping entries according to the sign of $U$, an equivalent block-diagonal Hamiltonian $\tilde H:\ell^2(\ZZ^2;\CC^4) \to \ell^2(\ZZ^2;\CC^4)$

 This leads us to the following result which shows that for a set of moir\'e length scales of large measure, the model actually exhibits Anderson localization.